US Imperialism in Latin America

 The US history in Latin America is one of more or less constant opposition to governments of leftist bent.
 This includes not only the communist government of Cuba but also more moderate governments.
 A classic case was the Arbenz government of Guatemala.
 The CIA organised a coup in 1954 against this government following proposals for land reform that would have affected the US owned United Fruit Company.
 Apart from the Cuban missile crisis of 1962 leftist governments in Latin America have not posed any real national security threat to the USA.
 They have been opposed by the US principally because their programs do not correspond to the US’s preferred economic model or because they do not agree with the US on foreign policy or co-operate sufficiently in its failed “war” on drugs.

 But the abominable history of the US in Latin America leads some to suppose that every problem that occurs in a country with a leftist government must somehow be attributable to the actions of the US government in promoting regime change.
 There is also a tendency to regard it as some kind a waste of time for left leaning governments to look for political space, to try and develop a strategic approach to dealing with the reality of US power in the region.
-There is a kind “head in the sand politics of outrage” view as if calling out US imperialism alone achieves something substantial.
+There is a kind “head in the sand politics of outrage” view, as if “calling out” US imperialism achieves something substantial in itself.
+It does not.
 One is reminded of Gough Whitlam’s immortal words “Certainly the impotent are pure”.

 The new left leaning President in Mexico, Andres Manuel Lopez Obrador (‘AMLO’) was elected to power on a program of ending corruption and it close relation, drug related violent crime, in Mexico.
 This is a huge task.
 He must also deal with Trump and his racial vilification of Mexican immigrants, not to mention Trump’s proposition that a wall will solve the problem of a porous border, when it is actually just a symbol- a xenophobic, right wing, fantasy.